$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Methods

-To create a VAE with the ability to perform inference on a wide range of problems we have to ensure exchangeability and Kolmogorov consistency.
-Previous attempts to do this have relied on introducing an aggregation (typically an average) to create an order invariate global distribution \cite{Gamelo2018}.
-However, as noted by \cite{AttentiveNP}, this can lead to underfitting.
-For \spiVAE we learn a feature mapping $\Phi$ over the input space.
-This ensures that \spiVAE is a valid stochastic process (see theorem~\ref{th:th1} and theorem~\ref{th:th2}).
-To convert a VAE into a stochastic process, instead of directly learning mappings of function values at a fixed set of locations, we first learn a feature map and then a linear mapping from this feature map to the observed values of the function.
-The autoencoder learns a latent probabilistic representation over the linear mappings.
+To create a model with the ability to perform inference on a wide range of problems we have to ensure that it is a valid stochastic process.
+Previous attempts in deep learning in this direction have been inspired by the Kolmogorov Extension Theorem and have focused on extending from a finite-dimensional distribution to a stochastic process.
+Specifically,~\citep{Garnelo2018} introduced an aggregation step (typically an average) to create an order invariate global distribution.
+However, as noted by \citep{AttentiveNP}, this can lead to underfitting.

+We take a different approach with \spiVAE, inspired by the Karhunen-Loève Expansion~\citep{karhunen1947linear, loeve1948functions}.
+Recall that a centered stochastic process $f(s)$ can be written as an infinite sum:

+for pairwise uncorrelated random variables $\beta_j$ and continuous real-valued functions forming an orthonormal basis $\phi_j(s)$.
+The random $\beta_j$'s provide a linear combination of a fixed set of basis functions, $\phi_j$.
+This perspective has a long history in neural networks, cf.~radial basis function networks.

+What if we consider a trainable, deep learning parameterization of Eq.~\eqref{eq:KL} as inspiration?
+We need to learn deterministic basis functions while allowing the $\beta_j$'s to be random.
+Let $\Phi(s)$ be a feature mapping with weights $w$, i.e.~a feed-forward neural network architecture over the input space, representing the basis functions.
+Let $\beta$ be a vector of weights on the basis functions, so $f(s) = \beta^{\top} \Phi(s)$.
+We use a VAE architecture to encode and decode $\beta$, meaning we maintain the random variable perspective and at the same time learn a flexible low-dimensional non-linear generative model.

+How can we specify and train this model?
+As with the VAE in the previous section, \spiVAE is trained on draws from a prior.
+Our goal is to encode a stochastic process prior $\Pi$, so we consider $i = 1, \ldots, N$ function realizations denoted $f_i(s)$.
+Each $f_i(s)$ is an infinite dimensional object, a function defined for all $s$, so we further assume that we are given a finite set of $K_i$ observation locations.
+We set $K_i = K$ for simplicity of implementation i.e.~the number of evaluations for each function is constant across all draws $i$.
+We denote the observed values as $y_i^k := f_i(s_i^k)$.
+The training dataset thus consists of $N$ sets of $K$ observation locations and function values: Note that the set of $K$ observation locations varies across the $N$ realizations.

+We now return to the architecture of \spiVAE (Fig.~\ref{fig:pi-vae-training}).
+The feature mapping $\Phi(s)$ is shared across all $i = 1, \ldots, N$ function draws, so it consists of a feedforward neural network and is parameterized by a set of global parameters $w$ which must be learned.
+However, a particular random realization $f_i(s)$ is represented by a random vector $\beta_i$, for which we use a VAE architecture.
+We note the following non-standard setup: $\beta_i$ is a learnable parameter of our model, but it is also the input to the encoder of the VAE.
+The decoder attempts to reconstruct $\beta_i$ with an output $\hat \beta_i$.
+We denote the encoder and decoder as:

+We are now ready to express the loss, which combines the two parts of the network, summing across all observations.
+Rather than deriving an evidence lower bound, we proceed directly to specify a loss function, in three parts.
+In the first, we use MSE to check the fit of the $\beta_i$'s and $\Phi$ to the data:

+In the second, we use MSE to check the fit of the reconstructed $\hat \beta_i$'s and $\Phi$ to the data: